-Releases of Aphthona nigriscutis will be used to initiate or augment populations at field insectary sites (FIS) in various states.
-Once these FIS populations are successfully established and are deemed sufficiently large, A. nigriscutis will be collected and distributed to leafy spurge-infested areas throughout the state.
+Releases of Oberea erythrocephala will be used to initiate or augment populations at field insectary sites (FIS) in various states.
+Once these FIS populations are successfully established and are deemed sufficiently large, O. erythrocephala will be collected and distributed to leafy spurge-infested areas throughout the state.

-Adult Aphthona nigriscutis consume leafy spurge foliage, but this damage has little or no impact on the weed.
-However, A. nigriscutis larvae feed on spurge roots, and this damage may kill leafy spurge plants.
-A. nigriscutis larvae may cause mortality directly, by disrupting water and nutrient transport and storage, or indirectly, by providing entry sites for soil borne pathogenic fungi.
+oviposition Due to feeding and activities, Oberea erythrocephala adults may cause limited defoliation or induce the upper part of a leafy spurge shoot to wither and die; this damage has little or no impact on the weed.
+However, O. erythrocephala larvae feed within spurge roots, and this damage may kill leafy spurge plants.
+0. erythrocephala larvae may cause mortality directly, by destroying root tissues and disrupting water and nutrient transport and storage, or indirectly, by providing entry sites for soil-borne pathogenic fungi.

-Thus, the primary role of Aphthona nigriscutis in the leafy spurge biocontrol program is to cause mortality among leafy spurge plants, and to reduce the competitiveness of those plants that do survive.
+Thus, the primary role of Oberea erythrocephala in the leafy spurge biocontrol program is to cause mortality among leafy spurge plants, and to reduce the competitiveness of those plants that do survive.
 This, in turn, should lead to increased competitiveness and abundance of native and forage plants.